AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 ## How Rolling Deployments Work {#how-rolling-deployments-work}

 Like AEM updates, customer releases are deployed using a rolling deployment strategy in order to eliminate author cluster downtime under the right circumstances.
-The general sequence of events is as described below, where nodes with both the old and new versions of customer code are both running the same version of AEM code.
+The general sequence of events is described below, where nodes with both the old and new versions of customer code are running the same version of AEM code.

-* Nodes with the old version are active and a release candidate for the new version is built and available
+* Nodes with the old version are active and a release candidate for the new version is built and becomes available.
 * If there are any new or updated index definitions, the corresponding indexes are processed.
 Note that nodes with the old version will always use the old indexes, while nodes with the new version will always use the new indexes.
-* Nodes with the new version start up while old versions are still serving
+* Nodes with the new version start up while old versions still serve traffic.
-* Nodes with the old version are running and serving while nodes with the new version are being checked for readiness via health checks
+* Nodes with the old version are running and keep serving while nodes with the new version are checked for readiness via health checks.
-* Nodes with the new version that are ready will accept traffic and replace the nodes with the old version, which are brought down
+* Nodes with the new version that are ready will accept traffic and replace the nodes with the old version, which are brought down.
-* Over time, the nodes with the old version are replaced by nodes with the new version until only nodes with new versions remain, thus completing the deployment
+* Over time, the nodes with the old version are replaced by nodes with the new version until only nodes with new versions remain, thus completing the deployment.
-* Any new or modified mutable content is deployed
+* Any new or modified mutable content is then deployed.

 ## Indexes {#indexes}